DRIV-EX: Counterfactual Explanations for Driving LLMs: Limitations

 \section{Limitations}

 While \ours effectively identifies decision boundaries, it presents specific limitations.
 First, the method currently operates solely on textual inputs.
 Extending \ours to Vision-Language Models (VLMs) to directly handle image-based counterfactuals is a critical avenue for future research.
 Second, DRIV-EX can only be applied to white-box models.
 Third, the optimization assumes a fixed sequence length; the method cannot currently generate counterfactuals that require inserting or deleting tokens relative to the original input.
 Fourth, our evaluation is limited to the textual highD dataset and a specific rigid template.
 While the framework is generic, broader validation across diverse NLP tasks and free-form text remains to be done.
 Fifth, by combining gradient-based search with autoregressive sampling, \ours inherits computational costs, making it slower per-sample than pure gradient methods.
-Finally, as a local interpretability method, aggregating individual counterfactuals into global insights is challenging.
+Additionally, as a local interpretability method, aggregating individual counterfactuals into global insights is challenging.
 The aggregation strategies proposed in \autoref{sec:expe:eval_robustness} rely on the structured nature of the textual highD template and may not generalize to unstructured free text.
+Finally, our method is intended for offline model auditing, not online deployment.